marshomics/shufflonfinder/README.md

 8. **Window extraction** identifies CDS features overlapping each shufflon candidate cluster, finds invertible DNA segments between consecutive IR arms, and writes self-contained GFF+FASTA files for each candidate shufflon region.
 Each window GFF carries four annotation tracks: `inverted_repeat` features (from einverted and motif search, named `inverted_repeat_NN_FOR`/`inverted_repeat_NN_REV`), `hmm_hit` features (the recombinase gene with HMM profile info), `CDS` features (overlapping Prokka genes), and `invertible_segment` features (the DNA between consecutive IR arms, corresponding to shufflon cassettes).

-9. **Clinker visualisation** generates an interactive HTML gene-cluster comparison plot for each window GFF using [Clinker](https://github.com/gamcil/clinker).
+9. **Plot generation** produces PNG and SVG gene-organisation figures for each window GFF using [dna_features_viewer](https://github.com/Edinburgh-Genome-Foundry/DnaFeaturesViewer).
+Each plot has two tracks: a top track with directional arrows for CDS, inverted repeats, and the recombinase, and a bottom track with undirectional boxes for invertible segments.
 Features are colour-coded by category: recombinases (red), inverted repeats (steel blue), invertible segments (orange), CDS containing inverted repeats (teal), and other CDS (grey).
-Clinker outputs are written to a dedicated `clinker/` subdirectory within `07_shufflon_windows/`.
+Plot files are written to a `plots/` subdirectory within `07_shufflon_windows/`.

 ## Prerequisites